jnandezz/DataAnalysis_Portfolio/README.md

-# justin-s_portfolio
+# Justin Fernando
-Analytics Portfolio
+Data Analysis Portfolio

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Justin 👋

-> A [Your Profession/Area of Expertise] based in Logan Square, Chicago, passionate about [Your Interests/Skills]
+> A Data Analyst based in Logan Square, Chicago, passionate about data, Excel, automation, and music.

 ## About Me